Jamison Crowder

-Jamison Crowder (born June 17, 1993) is an American professional football wide receiver and return specialist.
-He played college football for the Duke Blue Devils and was drafted by the Washington Redskins in the fourth round of the 2015 NFL draft.
-Crowder has also played for the New York Jets and Buffalo Bills.
+Jamison Crowder (born June 17, 1993) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the Duke Blue Devils and was selected by the Washington Redskins in the fourth round of the 2015 NFL draft.
+Crowder also played in the NFL for the New York Jets, Buffalo Bills, and Washington Commanders.

 Early life

 A native of Monroe, North Carolina, Crowder was a three-year letterman at Monroe High School under coach Johnny Sowell.
 He helped lead Monroe High School to a three-year record of 29–10 with three state playoff berths.
 As a junior, he had 26 catches for 618 yards with 19 total touchdowns.
 He participated in the 74th annual Shrine Bowl of the Carolinas played December 18, 2010, in Spartanburg, South Carolina.
 Crowder also participated in basketball and track & field.
 He helped Monroe to a 32–1 record and the 2010 1A state basketball championship, leading him to be named Rocky River Conference Player of the Year in basketball.
 As a senior, he rushed for 641 yards and 11 touchdowns, caught 41 passes for 790 yards and nine touchdowns and had four returns for scores.
 In 2010, he was named first-team All-State and the conference's Offensive Player of the Year.
 Crowder was rated by Rivals.com as a three-star recruit, as well as the No. 65 athlete in the nation according to ESPN.com.